Saturday, September 15, 2012

 United States in Congress Assembled 1781

 George Washington’s First Presidential Thanksgiving Proclamation.
 In this signed, handwritten document, Washington thanks “providence” for bringing America through the Revolutionary War, and for the chance “to establish constitutions of government for our safety and happiness, and particularly the national One now lately instituted--for the civil and religious liberty with which we are blessed; and the means we have of acquiring and diffusing useful knowledge...”
 In one of the final acts of the historic first session of the first Federal Congress sitting in New York, Congress had requested that the president issue such a proclamation.
 On September 28, 1789, the day Congress passed the Thanksgiving Proclamation resolution, the proposed Bill of Rights passed its final Congressional hurdle.
-Two days later, Washington sent copies of the Bill of Rights to the states for ratification, and the next day issued this Proclamation. - Image Courtesy of Seth Kaller
+Two days later, Washington sent copies of the Bill of Rights to the states for ratification, and the next day issued this Proclamation.
+In it, Washington designated Thursday, November 26, 1789, as a day of “public thanksgiving and prayer,” urging all Americans to unite in gratitude for divine providence.
+He expressed thanks for the nation's survival through the Revolutionary War, the establishment of the Constitution, and the blessings of civil and religious liberty.
+The proclamation reflected the collaborative spirit of the First Federal Congress, which had passed a resolution requesting Washington to recommend a day of thanksgiving.
+Issued just days after the Bill of Rights was sent to the states for ratification, the proclamation symbolized the country’s shared aspirations for unity, governance, and liberty, setting a precedent for future national observances. - Image Courtesy of Seth Kaller

 The year that is drawing towards its close, has been filled with the blessings of fruitful fields and healthful skies.
 To these bounties, which are so constantly enjoyed that we are prone to forget the source from which they come, others have been added, which are of so extraordinary a nature, that they cannot fail to penetrate and soften even the heart which is habitually insensible to the ever watchful providence of Almighty God.
 In the midst of a civil war of unequaled magnitude and severity, which has sometimes seemed to foreign States to invite and to provoke their aggression, peace has been preserved with all nations, order has been maintained, the laws have been respected and obeyed, and harmony has prevailed everywhere except in the theater of military conflict; while that theater has been greatly contracted by the advancing armies and navies of the Union.
 Needful diversions of wealth and of strength from the fields of peaceful industry to the national defense have not arrested the plough, the shuttle or the ship; the axe has enlarged the borders of our settlements, and the mines, as well of iron and coal as of the precious metals, have yielded even more abundantly than heretofore.
 Population has steadily increased, notwithstanding the waste that has been made in the camp, the siege and the battle-field; and the country, rejoicing in the consciousness of augmented strength and vigor, is permitted to expect continuance of years with large increase of freedom.
 No human counsel hath devised nor hath any mortal hand worked out these great things.
 They are the gracious gifts of the Most High God, who, while dealing with us in anger for our sins, hath nevertheless remembered mercy.
 It has seemed to me fit and proper that they should be solemnly, reverently and gratefully acknowledged as with one heart and one voice by the whole American People.
 I do therefore invite my fellow citizens in every part of the United States, and also those who are at sea and those who are sojourning in foreign lands, to set apart and observe the last Thursday of November next, as a day of Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens.
 And I recommend to them that while offering up the ascriptions justly due to Him for such singular deliverances and blessings, they do also, with humble penitence for our national perverseness and disobedience, commend to His tender care all those who have become widows, orphans, mourners or sufferers in the lamentable civil strife in which we are unavoidably engaged, and fervently implore the interposition of the Almighty Hand to heal the wounds of the nation and to restore it as soon as may be consistent with the Divine purposes to the full enjoyment of peace, harmony, tranquility and Union.